Tips and Frequently Asked Questions

 A simple and safe option is to replace an existing faucet with one that has a garden hose adapter at the end of the faucet outlet.
 You can purchase a faucet replacement and install it in a utility room or wherever you plan to use your Booster Bath.
 This is what we use at our home and drain through the utility/laundry room drain in the winter.
 The faucet allows you to connect your existing garden hose or a shorter one directly to the water source and balance the water temperature at the faucet.
 Keep it simple!

 What kind of hose should I use with the indoor faucet?

-- Definitely do not use ANY soft, collapsible, expanding hose or fabric hose.
-Speaking from my pet owner’s experience using a Booster Bath indoors to wash my pup, any hose but a vinyl hose will not withstand the pressure build-up when the fan nozzle valve is closed.
-The hose will burst and your house will get a good cleaning…
+Definitely do not use ANY soft, collapsible, expanding hose or fabric hose.
+Speaking from my pet owner’s experience using a Booster Bath indoors to wash my pup, any hose but a vinyl or rubber hose will not withstand the pressure build-up when the fan nozzle valve is closed.
+The hose will burst and your house will get a good cleaning.

 What size Booster Bath should I get?

 Booster Baths are specifically designed with the needs of different size dogs in mind but with safety as the primary design concern.
 All Booster Baths support 150 pounds as minimum design criteria but we offer 3 different sizes of

 Booster Baths, each designed specifically for HUGE, average and smaller breeds.
 Dogs are den animals and they appreciate a sense of security from an appropriate space, so bigger is not always better.

 We like the XL for larger breeds over 100 pounds.
 It’s very sturdy and elevates the big girls and boys to a comfortable height for the average pet owner.